 DNA checks are composed of two main steps:

-- DNA sampling or collection: whether using a DNA kit at home or collected by a specialist, a swab or blood has to be taken from the dog you want to test and then be sent to the laboratory to be studied
+- DNA sampling or collection – whether using a DNA kit at home or collected by a specialist, a swab or blood has to be taken from the dog you want to test and then be sent to the laboratory to be studied

-- DNA profiling and results: upon reception of the DNA samples, the laboratory will profile your dog’s DNA and send you or your vet the results
+- DNA profiling and results – upon reception of the DNA samples, the laboratory will profile your dog’s DNA and send you or your vet the results

 Call your veterinary practice to check if they are themselves able to collect the DNA sample and deal with their laboratory.
 If so, it is the best option as it is handled by professionals and assures you of accurate data and results.
 Discuss the results with your vet to come to one of the three conclusions mentioned above.
 Always ask for official DNA results/reports so you can show them to your future puppy buyers and to anyone doubting or questioning your dog’s genetic soundness.

-If your vet is unable to perform those DNA checks, find another vet able to do it in your neighbourhood, or use a DNA kit.
+If your vet is unable to perform those DNA checks, find another vet able to do it in your neighborhood, or use a DNA kit.
 The kit is not a good idea as you are not a specialist and if you get it wrong, the results will be inaccurate.

 Animal Health Trust in the United Kingdom

 The Animal Health Trust was one of the first laboratories in the world to offer DNA testing to dog breeders.
 Their first test, the rcd1 progressive retinal atrophy in Irish Setters, was introduced in 1995.
-Their scientists working in the Kennel Club Genetics Centre at the Animal Health Trust work hard to understand the mutation of genes responsible of hereditary diseases and develop the DNA screenings for most of them.
+Their scientists working in the Kennel Club Genetics Centre at the Animal Health Trust work hard to understand the mutation of genes responsible for hereditary diseases and develop the DNA screenings for most of them.